Pet Boarding vs. Pet SittingDecember 12, 2016

 Vetting is also very important.
 Whether you decide on a boarding kennel or a pet sitter do your homework.
 Ask lots of questions and ensure you have a clear picture of what life will be like when you are not there.
 If you are asking a friend to pet sit, always have a back-up plan just in case something happens and your pet sitter has to pull the pin back in Australia, while you are skiing the Alps in Austria!

-Boarding kennels are by far the most preferred option by many dog and cat owners.
-The trick is to ensure you find the right kennel for your pet’s requirements.
-This can take a little research (check out our How to Choose a Boarding Kennel Blog for more info).
+Pet Boarding kennels are by far the most preferred option by many dog and cat owners.
+The trick is to ensure you find the right pet kennel for your pet’s requirements.
+This can take a little research (check out our Choosing the Right Boarding Kennel Blog for more info).
 Let’s first get rid of the old-school myth.
 Long gone are the days of boring, sterile, lonely, cold boarding kennels.
-However, it’s important to remember that some veterinary kennels are still a little like this.
-Today, kennels are far more than just a place to pop your dog or cat while you are away.
-There are many first class boarding kennels that cater for all of your dog’s needs and more.
+However, it’s important to remember that some veterinary pet kennels are still a little like this.
+Today, pet kennels are far more than just a place to pop your dog or cat while you are away.
+There are many first class pet boarding kennels that cater for all of your dog’s needs and more.
 Including:

 - On-site training